Skip to Content

 Prevent an infestation by keeping your compost moist but not overly so

-It is essential to keep your compost moist but not overly wet to prevent these bugs from being attracted to it.
+It is essential to keep your compost moist but not excessively wet to prevent these bugs from being attracted to it.
 As I previously stated, the chances are you will not keep all pests from getting into the compost, so it is a case of doing everything you can to prevent large numbers of them from getting in.

 Compared to rats and mice, bugs in the compost bin are relatively harmless.